 Use the latitude scale and a pencil to make small marks on both sides of the grid at the latitude you are plotting.

-Use a longitude scale for a location closer to the equator.
-You will need to use it at an angle, so that the zero end and the marking for the grid spacing are on the edged of the grid.
-Using the ruler at an angle like this essentuall "shrinks" it to fit in the grid.
+Use the longitude scale.
+You will need to use it at an angle, so that the zero end and the marking for the grid spacing are on the edges of the grid.
+Using the ruler at an angle like this essentially "shrinks" it to fit in the grid.

-Connecting the two latitude markes with a line will make it easier to figure out where the plotted longitude lies along the line representing the plotted latitude.
+Connecting the two latitude marks with a line will make it easier to figure out where the plotted longitude lies along the line representing the plotted latitude.

 Slide the ruler up and down, until the desired longitude mark is on the latitude line you marked.

-You can even use the latitude scale, since it is the same size as a longitude scale at Equator.
-The angle for the ruler to fit will be the same as the latitude.
+The angle for the ruler to fit will be approximately the same as the latitude.
 You may need to extend the edges of the grid line or place the ruler on the oposite diagonal to reach all points within the grid.